sysbio-vo/sysbio-course/src/workflows.md

 eog dag.svg
 ```

 Check fastqc html report.
-What can you tell about them?
+What can you tell about it?
 Closely examine rules and workflows folders.
 What is different about this snakemake workflow design if you compare with previous simple example?

 Useful links: